 Criticisms and Compliments

 Like The Irish Trilogy, the Born in Trilogy is the ideal situation for Roberts, who is of Irish descent, to extol the virtues and beauty of Ireland.
-She writes with a certain amount of respect and awe for Ireland’s greenery, making it the perfect backdrop for a good love story.
+She writes with a certain amount of respect and awe for the country’s greenery, making it the perfect backdrop for a good love story.
 Roberts, however, does not focus entirely on romantic love in the Born in Trilogy; rather, the secondary story of the guilt and resentment between mother and daughters is the trilogy’s driving force.

 Roberts is also known for research abilities: in The Villa, she wrote detailed descriptions of wine-making; in Born in Fire, she illustrates the intricate process of blowing glass.
 Her books are almost worth reading just for the education, but the love stories give them that extra oomph, that life behind the processes.
 The Born in Trilogy is excellent and well-written, worth at least a second read.